Brendan Mullin

-Brendan John Mullin (born Jerusalem, 31 October 1963) is a former Ireland international rugby union football player.
+Brendan John Mullin (born Jerusalem, Israel in 31 October 1963) is a former Ireland international rugby union football player.
 He played as a centre and has been described as "one of the last great Irish players of rugby’s amateur era."
 After retirement from rugby, Mullin worked for Powerscourt Investments.
+Following this, he worked for NCB stockbrokers, where he sourced and managed ultra-high net worth clients.
 He subsequently joined Bank of Ireland.
 After a lengthy investigation, he was arrested in 2021 and brought to court in October 2024 to face charges relating to the theft of more than €570,000 from the bank.
 He was found guilty in November 2024 and jailed for three years.

 Early life

 Mullin spent his early life in Jerusalem, Israel and attended secondary school in Blackrock College, Dublin.
 A Leinster and Ireland schoolboy international, Mullin studied law at Trinity College Dublin and reportedly won "an Oxford 'Blue'."

 Mullin was also a noted hurdler, winning the All-Ireland Schools senior boys’ hurdles in 1981 and 1982, with a personal best of 14.41 seconds for the 110m hurdles.